Partnerships, Limited Liability Companies and S Corporations

 We understand that partnerships take many forms and can serve many functions.
 A partnership may be formed to start a new business, undertake a specific joint venture project, raise capital from investors, or separate assets, liabilities or operations from an existing business.
-When we form a new partnership, LLC or joint venture, we begin by analyzing the owner’s business plan and existing business operations.
+When we form new partnerships, LLCs or joint ventures, we begin by analyzing the owner’s business plan and existing business operations.
 This allows us to determine how to tailor the limited partnership agreement, limited liability company agreement, or joint venture agreement to address the unique business and legal needs faced by the partners.

 TYPES OF ENTITIES

 General Partnership: An association of two or more persons who join to carry on a business for profit.
 General partners share equally in assets, liabilities, and management.